lesttmercado/selenium/README.md

 # Web Scraping using Selenium

-This project parse web pages which is designed using Javascript heavily
+This project parse web pages that are designed using Javascript heavily

 Download the 'chrome driver' as per your version of chrome